Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-We now elaborate on a physical understanding of these models, i.e. why the model 3 can realistically describe the universal level spacing ratios for the \emph{intermediate} Dirac eigenvalues in different temperature regimes.
-Dyson provided an intuitive understanding~\cite{Dyson:1962brm} of the level spacing distribution of eigenvalues $\epsilon_i$ of a $N\times N$ random matrix by modeling them as fictitious Brownian point particles in one dimension at finite temperature whose inverse is the Dyson index $\beta$.
-The potential that describes the Brownian motion of the eigenvalues consists of a confining as well as a repulsive part given by $V(\{\epsilon_i\})=\sum_{i=i}^{N} \epsilon_i^2-\sum_{i<j}\log \vert \epsilon_i-\epsilon_j \vert$, where $i,j$ labels the eigenvalues.
-Performing a Monte-Carlo simulation of this system of $N$ Brownian particles, the distribution of the normalized level spacing ratios of a random matrix belonging to GUE is reproduced.
+We will now elaborate on a physical understanding of these models, i.e. why our model 3 can realistically describe the universal level spacing ratios for the \emph{intermediate} Dirac eigenvalues in different temperature regimes.
+Dyson provided an intuitive understanding~\cite{Dyson:1962brm} of the level spacing distribution of eigenvalues $\epsilon_i$ of an $N\times N$ random matrix by modeling them as fictitious Brownian point particles moving in one dimension at finite temperature, whose inverse is the Dyson index $\beta$.
+The potential that describes the Brownian motion of the eigenvalues consists of a confining as well as a repulsive part given by $V(\{\epsilon_i\})=\sum_{i=i}^{N} \epsilon_i^2-\sum_{i<j}\log \vert \epsilon_i-\epsilon_j \vert$, where $i,j$ label the eigenvalues.
+Performing a Monte-Carlo simulation of this system of $N=1000$ Brownian particles, the distribution of the normalized level spacing ratios of a random matrix belonging to GUE can be reproduced.

-Now, in order to understand the origin of \emph{intermediate} level statistics in terms of Dyson's construction, we replace the harmonic oscillator potential with one which causes a weaker confinement~\cite{Canali96, kravtsov1997new}.
-The choice of different weak confining potentials was originally motivated in order to construct different classes of random matrix ensembles which have multi-fractal eigenfunctions and to understand what characteristic signatures of such multifractality are inherent in the spacing distribution~\cite{kravtsov1997new}.
-For one such choice of a confining potential, $V(\{\epsilon_i\})=A\sum_i \ln^2 \vert \epsilon_i \vert$, we obtain a normalized level spacing ratio distribution which can explain our lattice data for the \emph{intermediate} Dirac eigenvalues, shown in Fig.~\ref{fig:dysonbrownian}.
-Though in our calculation we have chosen $A=0.2$ however we have verified that level spacing ratio distributions are independent of the choice of the strength of the potential $A$ by sufficiently varying it $\in [0,10]$.
-Another different choice of a weaker confining potential, e.g.~\cite{Canali96}, $V(\{\epsilon_i\})=A \sum_i \vert \epsilon_i \vert ^ \alpha$ can explain our lattice data consistently as well.
+Now, in order to understand the origin of \emph{intermediate} level statistics in terms of Dyson's construction, we replace the harmonic oscillator potential with another choice which causes a weaker confinement~\cite{Canali96, kravtsov1997new}.
+The choice of different weak confining potentials was originally motivated in order to construct different classes of random matrix ensembles that have multi-fractal eigenfunctions and to understand what characteristic signatures of such multifractality are inherent in the spacing distribution~\cite{kravtsov1997new}.
+For one such choice of a confining potential, $V(\{\epsilon_i\})=A\sum_i \ln^2 \vert \epsilon_i \vert$, we obtain a normalized level spacing ratio distribution which can very well explain our lattice data for the \emph{intermediate} Dirac eigenvalues, shown in Fig.~\ref{fig:dysonbrownian}.
+Though in our calculation we have chosen $A=0.2$, we have verified that level spacing ratio distributions are independent of the strength of the potential denoted by $A$, by varying it sufficiently such that $A\in [0,10]$.
+Another different choice of a weaker confining potential~\cite{Canali96}, $V(\{\epsilon_i\})=A \sum_i \vert \epsilon_i \vert ^ \alpha$ can explain our lattice data consistently as well.